pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 1. It has a [numpy-style docstring](https://www.pyopensci.org/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.html#three-python-docstring-formats-and-why-we-like-numpy-style)
 2. It uses [typing](https://www.pyopensci.org/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.html#adding-type-hints-to-your-docstrings)

 Python can support many different docstrings formats depending on the documentation build system you wish to use.
-The most popular supported formats for documenting Python objects are [NumPy Style Docstring](https://numpydoc.readthedocs.io/en/latest/format.html), [Google Style Docstring](https://google.github.io/styleguide/pyguide.html), [ReStructuredText Style Docstring](https://peps.python.org/pep-0287/), and the [Epytext Style Docstrings](https://epydoc.sourceforge.net/epytext.html). **pyOpensci recommends using the NumPy Docstring convention.**
+The most popular supported formats for documenting Python objects are NumPy Style Docstring[^numpydoc], Google Style Docstring[^googledoc], and the Epytext Style Docstrings[^epytextdoc].

+**pyOpensci recommends using the NumPy Docstring convention.**

 If you aren’t familiar with docstrings or typing yet, that is ok.
 We will get to it later in our tutorial series.
 Or, you can review the pyOpenSci [packaging guide](https://www.pyopensci.org/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.html) for an overview.